jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 * **Is current keyboard focus easily visible?**

 	Web pages must visually indicate which element currently has keyboard focus, e.g. with an outline or change in colour.

-## Health Concerns

-* **Seizures**

-	Is your content flashing more than 3 times in a second?
-Flashing or blinking content on a web page can trigger seizures in people with photosensitivity.

 ## Predictable